Music

 Undergraduate Programs

 The mission of our program is to provide students with the highest quality musical instruction, coupled with our commitment to fostering student success and excellence.
 Our belief is that the study of music significantly enables students to become informed, responsible and contributing members of a democratic society—which is a professed goal of EWU.
-We recognize and honor the differing needs of those for whom music is to become a profession, and those for whom it will be a source for building creative and expressive skills that will complement other professional ambitions.
+We recognize and honor the differing needs of those for whom music is to become a profession, and those for whom it will be a source for building creative and expressive skills that will complement all professional ambitions.

 Facilities

 The Music building features a 200-seat recital hall, a piano laboratory with 16 units, and several digital-audio work stations for music composition and arranging with the latest software programs.
 We also have a cutting edge music technology/audio engineering lab.
-There are 32 practice rooms, technically-enhanced classrooms and an extensive collection of recordings, scores and music reference materials located in the JFK Library.
-In addition, the facility houses two Steinway D concert pianos in the recital hall, and a significant collection of string, percussion, wind and brass instruments for students to use while in residence.
+There are 32 practice rooms, technically-enhanced classrooms, and an extensive collection of recordings, scores, and music reference materials located in the JFK Library.
+In addition, the facility houses two Steinway D concert pianos in the recital hall and a significant collection of string, percussion, wind, and brass instruments for students to use while in residence.
 The renovated Showalter Hall serves as an additional performance venue on campus, as does the Hargreaves Reading Room.

 Scholarships